Academic-Labbook/alp/README.md

    and dates
  - Option to force users to be logged in to view
    - Option to disallow non-logged-in users from making computationally expensive searches
-   - Feeds still accessible using HTTP authentication
+   - REST API and feeds accessible using HTTP authentication with application-specific passwords
    - Images still accessible with direct link (not possible to block without server configuration)
    - XML-RPC interface disabled
  - Disable trackbacks, which are usually only useful for commercial sites